ZL-Audio/ZLCompressor/README.md

  -->
 ## License

-ZLCompressor is licensed under AGPLv3, as found in the [LICENSE.md](LICENSE.md) file.
+ZL Compressor is licensed under AGPLv3, as found in the [LICENSE.md](LICENSE.md) file.